 While these criteria address the majority of situations that may occur, individual cases may still warrant consultation with CSP staff.
-Should you have any questions, please feel free to contact your regional manager or NYSDOH CSP Clinical Care Unit staff at (518) 474-1222.
+Please feel free to contact your regional manager or NYSDOH CSP staff at (518) 474-1222 should you have any questions.